 Via Patricia Pessoa – Illustrator.

-Kids are attracted to bright, vivid colors, so if you want your characters to speak to them, don’t be afraid to use all the spectrum of the rainbow.
+Kids are attracted to bright, vivid colors, so if you want your characters to speak to them, don’t be afraid to use all the spectrum of the rainbow in your illustration design.

 While doing research for this article, I came across this wonderful reinterpretation of Alice in Wonderland, by Maria Neradova.